PythonGithCode/Al-py/README.md

-# colourAI
+# AI-py

-this is my idea on how to make an ai
+this is to test text

-trian model

-inputs 3
-rgb

-then it goes to a hidden layer

-in that layer there are nodes that contains nodes i dont kown how i coded that but yeah
+for an ai